Five ways to support law enforcement officer wellness:

 - Invest in mental wellness apps

 A career in law enforcement is not for the faint of heart.
-Officers have to be strong-bodied and strong-minded to effectively manage the high-risk challenges of the job, which often involve daily encounters with violence, trauma, and loss.
+Officers have to be physically and mentally fit to effectively manage the high-risk challenges of the job, which often involve daily encounters with violence, trauma, and loss.

 Despite law enforcement officers' exemplary strength, no one is indestructible.
 The pressure of police work comes with a significant toll.
 A 2013 study found the life expectancy of police officers was almost 22 years lower than the average American, and this isn’t happenstance.

 By nature, if pressure continues to build without relief, it will reach a breaking point.
 For law enforcement, this often comes in the form of burnout, fatigue, and stress – all of which can negatively impact their mental and physical health, their relationships, and their work.

 "The life expectancy of police officers was almost 22 years lower than the average American."